Coffee Footprint Calculator

 Coffee's water footprint

-, and much of the coffee's water footprint is the resultant of its bean cultivation.
+, and much of the coffee's water footprint is the result of its bean cultivation.

 The ideally suggested coffee-to-water ratio to make the perfect cup of coffee is said to be 1:17, meaning for 1 gram of coffee, use 17 grams of water.